Imagination Games For Toddlers

 You can use a doll or teddy bear as the ‘baby,’ some plastic plates as the ‘cooking,’ and hey, maybe you can get some real tasks done in the process!
 After the clothes are washed, the laundry basket might represent an automobile heading home or to work.

-This is a favorite imagination game at our house right now.
+This is a favourite imagination game at our house right now.

 This game may also require ingenuity, such as transforming blankets into capes and colanders into helmets or shields.
 You might need some baby dolls to ‘rescue,’ as well as some adversaries, such as the giant scary la-z-boy chair.